xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 As with Nagios, i dived a week into Combodo iTop monitoring solution.

+I had a harder time getting into it because there are a lot more notions to learn & to consider, outside & inside iTop, to use it properly.

-Once again, i'd be very grateful if you'd consider correcting me if i said someting wrong.
+So once again, i'd be very grateful if you'd consider correcting me if i said someting wrong.

 ### glossary

-Defining acronyms used in this post.
+Defining mandatory acronyms of this post.

 ITSM - *IT Service Management*
-Type of tool usually used by companies to organise & deliver their IT services to other companies or to their departments.
+Type of tool usually used by companies to organise & deliver their IT services to their departments or to other companies.
 They can integrate monitoring tools or a help desk ticketing system for example.

 CMDB - *Configuration Management Database*
 Term to define a database used to store & organise the hardware items & the software assets of a company or someone.